Sustainable Growth Programme funding to companies from the Ministry of Economic Affairs and Employment and government agencies under its purview

 They will relate to transformation of the energy system, energy and circular economy solutions in industry, and investments in research, development and innovation.

 Research organisations can also submit funding applications for some projects, whereas other public sector operators can apply for funding for projects related to innovation infrastructures and experimental environments.
-The funding organisations – Ministry of Economic Affairs and Employment, Business Finland, ELY Centres and Energy Authority – will provide more detailed information on the calls for funding.
+The funding organisations – Ministry of Economic Affairs and Employment, Business Finland, ELY Centres and Energy Authority – provide more detailed information about the applications.

 Business Finland and the Sustainable Growth Programme for Finland